Generative pre-trained transformer: Foundation models

+A foundation model is an AI model trained on broad data at scale such that it can be adapted to a wide range of downstream tasks.
 Foundational GPTs can also employ modalities other than text, for input and/or output.
-GPT-4 is a multi-modal LLM that is capable of processing text and image input (though its output is limited to text).
 Regarding multimodal output, some generative transformer-based models are used for text-to-image technologies such as diffusion and parallel decoding.
 Such kinds of models can serve as visual foundation models (VFMs) for developing downstream systems that can work with images.